brucek/brucek.github.io/_drafts/power-irv.md

 So to fight off the math harpies, let's go a little deeper here.
 It turns out that in the worst case, IRV is about the same as FPTP(!) for reaching voter satisfaction, and it *can* be a little better.
 But Approval voting is *much* better.

 Here's a crazy chart [(source)](https://electology.org/tactical-voting-basics) showing the results of 2.2 million simulations.
 A huge variety of scenarios were tested.
 All-honest voters.
 All-strategic voters.
 Half-honest, half-strategic.
 Voters who know each others' preferences.
 Voters who don't know each others' preferences.
 Voters who only sorta-know each others' preferences.
 And so on.
-You can tell that a real mathematician made this chart, because it's makin' my eyes bleed - the important thing is that blue bars to the right are better:
+You can tell that a real mathematician made this chart, because it makes your eyes bleed - the really important thing though is that blue bars further to the right are better:

 ![So much simulation](/assets/images/ballot/inline/simulation_comparison.png){:class="img-responsive"}
 {: images}

+It's clearly unfortunate as well that being a math dude he ranked the Simplicity axis on how simple it was for him to compute, and not how simple it is for normal humans to understand how to fill out their ballot.
+I'm looking at you, Score Voting.

-Now, I haven't done the math here, but if good old William Poundstone ran Power IRV through his Bayesian Regret-ometer
+Anyways now, I haven't done the math here, but if good old William Poundstone ran Power IRV through his Bayesian Regret-ometer and updated his chart

 (what is Bayesian Regret?
 It's like the computational inverse of happiness.
 Yeah, go and [read up on that](https://www.rangevoting.org/BayRegDum.html) why don't you?
 You'll get it *right away*)
 {: small}

-and updated his chart, I'd be willing to bet that we would find Power IRV in the dominant position **and** we could finally build some consensus to finally *make a change* and dump this #$*!@ FPTP voting BS once and for all:
+...I'd be willing to bet that we would find Power IRV in the dominant satisfaction position **and** we could finally build some consensus to actually *make a change* and dump this #$*!@ FPTP voting BS once and for all:

 ![So much simulation](/assets/images/ballot/inline/bayesian_with_PIRV.png){:class="img-responsive"}
 {: images}
-Suck it Score Voting - good luck rating every candidate from 0-100(!)
+Suck it Score Voting - and good luck rating every candidate from 0-100(!) anyways {: image-caption}
-{: image-caption}

 ## Convinced yet?